-

 Tips for your 60s

 - If you're over 65, you could consider turning your superannuation account into a pension account to take advantage of the additional tax free cashflow.
-If you're under 65, you'll have to have reached your preservation age and be retired to start a pension account with a tax free cashflow.
+If you're under 65, you'll have to have reached your preservation age (6o years old) and be retired to start a pension account with a tax free cashflow.

 - Consider reducing your working hours while using income from your super to maintain your lifestyle.